JohnDakultor/DeepTalk/README.md

 ## Usage

-Interact with the GPT companion through the frontend interface.
+Interact with the GPT  through the frontend interface.
 The backend will handle the requests and provide responses based on GPT-4.

 ## Contributing